 How will little old you ever be able to engage such a large audience?!

-In my case, I was fortunate to get a little media coaching from a good friend, Lee Habeeb, a talk radio producer who was co-creator of The Laura Ingraham Show and media coach to Salem Radio Network’s national talk radio hosts (e.g. Hugh Hewitt, Mike Gallagher, Dennis Prager and Michael Medved.)
+In my case, when my first book Celebritize Yourself came out, I was fortunate to get a little media coaching from a good friend, Lee Habeeb, a talk radio producer who was co-creator of The Laura Ingraham Show and media coach to Salem Radio Network’s national talk radio hosts (e.g. Hugh Hewitt, Mike Gallagher, Dennis Prager and Michael Medved).

 My job, Lee continued, was to engage one person and one person only – the host!